kyrie25/dotfiles/README.md

 # repository structure

 - `hyprland/` - contains configurations for Hyprland and related applications
-  - This is meant to be used with [HyDE](https://github.com/HyDE-Project/HyDE) so some keybinds may need to be modified if you're using Hyprland standalone
+  - `scripts/` - useful scripts for Hyprland keybinds
-  - `hyde_pkg_user.lst` - list of packages to install to get you started as quickly as possible
+  - `pkg_user.lst` - list of packages to install to get you started as quickly as possible
 - `config/` - contains configurations for other applications
 - `discord/` - QuickCSS and stuff
 - `zsh/` - zsh configurations